zchee/golang-wiki/AssemblyPolicy.md

 ## Future directions

 * if possible, port existing reviewed implementations.
 A tool should make it easy to review diffs from decompiler output.
 Consider the license implications.

-*TODO*: add more.
-This document is a work in progress.